masala/masala-parser/README.md

 Masala Parser keywords are **simplicity**, **variations** and **maintainability**.
 You won't need theoretical bases on languages for extraction or validation use cases.

-Masala Parser has relatively good performances, however Javascript is obviously not the fastest machine.
+Masala Parser has relatively good performances, however, Javascript is obviously not the fastest machine.

 # Usage